rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\sauron.webp" style="width: 50%; height: auto;">
 </div>
 <div class="caption" style="text-align: center;">
-    In case you are enjoying the ride too much, <b> ALWAYS remember:</b> Huntron.
-Geoff Huntron.
-Lord of the Rings. <b> THE EYE WATCHES ALL. </b> Don't mess with it.
+    In case you are enjoying the ride too much, <b> ALWAYS remember:</b> <b> HUNTRON's EYE WATCHES ALL. </b> Don't mess with it.
 Or you can.
 We don't mind.
 The more, the merrier.
 Gotta catch them all.😘
 </div>
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>